jdoleary/Spellmasons/docs/TasksCurrent.md

 - Add server history

 # Today
-- bug: Need to be able to purify away multiple stacks of 'split'
-    - also don't get smaller once you're at 1 health
-    - scale down blood
-- bug: Scaled down units (due to split) may render z-index on top of bigger units that are lower than them
-- bug: clone / split yielded error: 'Failed to load player because cannot find associated unit with ID 0'
 - This save file is giving me critical errors `saveFile-with-errors.json`
 - bug: displaceX5 + vortex made me get stuck in a wall
 - Expanding should take longer to return to base mana like resurrect and summon decoy do